josephquested/redux-breakout/README.md

  ```
  So, this reducer doesn't actually do anything yet.
 But let's go through it and try to understand what's happening.
 First, we're importing `clone`.
 There are other ways of doing this, but clone is a useful module for duplicating objects.
 We're going to run our state through the clone just to *make sure* that we aren't mutating our original data at all.
 I think this step is more precautionary than strictly necessary.

- Next we're exporting a function that takes a state and an action argument.
+ Next we're exporting a function that takes a `state` and an `action` argument.
 The state is going to be the current state of our app that we pass in, and the action is going to be whatever changes we want to make to that state.
-Then we run a little switch case.
+Then we run a little `switch case`.
 It's a little redundant in this app, because we're only ever going to be feeding it one case.
 It's a good thing to add to your template though, because if we wanted to add more cases later we're already set up to do so.

 ### 4.